stanfordnlp/CoreNLP/_pages/corenlp-server.md

 java -Xmx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -serverProperties StanfordCoreNLP-chinese.properties -port 9000 -timeout 15000
 ```

-Make sure to have the Chinese models jar in your CLASSPATH.
+Each language has a models jar which must also be on the CLASSPATH.
+The most recently models jars for each language can be found [here](http://stanfordnlp.github.io/CoreNLP/download.html).

 If no value for `port` is provided, port 9000 will be used by default.
 You can then test your server by visiting